wushenrong/legacy-puyo-tools/formats.md

 The `fpd` is not used by the games internally except for the Nintendo DS version of the games.

+## The `fmp` format

+The `fmp` format is a bitmap format used by the Nintendo DS versions of Puyo Puyo!
+15th Anniversary and Puyo Puyo 7 to store the pixel data of the font corresponding to the `fpd` file.
+Characters are stored in the same order as the `fpd` file.
+Each character is either 14x14 pixels (in `puyo14.fmp` and `test.fmp`) or 8x8 pixels (in `puyo8.fmp`).
+The image data is stored in a packed format where each byte encodes two horizontal pixels, where the lower nibble (4 bits) represent the left pixel and the higher nibble represent the right
+one:

+- `0x1` represents a visible pixel (on pixel)
+- `0x0` represents an empty pixel (off pixel)

+Pixels are stored row by row, in top-to-bottom and left-to-right order.
+There are no headers or padding bytes in the file.

 ## The `mtx` format

 The creation of `mtx` has not been implemented yet while conversion only has